LucasJMO/E6Plus/classes/ThiefAcrobat.md

 **Grapple Line**: A Thief Acrobat may fire a missile weapon designed as a grappling weapon at an unoccupied square and, if it does at least 1 point of damage to an object filling that square (wall, ceiling, statue, etc) or a securely affixed object (ceiling post, small statue, etc) the Thief acrobat may run a rope from his current position to that location as a full round action.
 He may then use this rope to make a Balance or Climb check as normal.

-**Greater Fast Movement**: Add +10 to land speed, this stacks with the bonus from fast movement.

 **Skill Mastery**: A Thief Acrobat is able to take 10 on any Appraise, Balance, Disable Device, Jump, Hide, Move Silently, and Tumble checks.

 **Mercurial Charge**: As a full round action, a thief acrobat may move up to twice her movement speed and then make a full-round attack.
 The thief acrobat may not move back on herself while using this form of movement, if she moves at least 10 feet before making her attack she adds +2 to her roll and -2 to her AC for the next turn.
-Tumble checks taken during this action suffer a penalty of -12.
+Tumble checks taken during this action suffer a penalty of -10.

 A thief acrobat may even move along vertical surfaces using this ability, however each 5 feet moved across a vertical surface is equivalent to 10 feet moved across a horizontal surface.